 Related Holdings, People & Organizations, Places, Events & Exhibitions and Collections are found at the bottom of the record.

-Click the "Featured" tab on the top menu bar to explore galleries created by the VHEC Collections staff.
+Click the "Galleries" tab on the top menu bar to explore galleries created by staff.

-There are three types of galleries: Themes, Timelines and Digital Collections.
+There are three types of galleries: Themes, Timelines and Featured.
 Click on one of the tiles to view galleries of that type.

-Themes present curated sets of items related to a particular subject or for a particular purpose.
+Themes present curated sets of items related to a particular subject.
 Timelines present curated groups of items as they were created over time.
 Featured highlights groups of items gathered for a non-subject-related purpose, such as recently digitized, book lists, or new acquisitions.

 Galleries are displayed horizontally, with the most recently created gallery displayed first.
 You can scroll right to view older galleries.

 Click "View Gallery" to view a full description and items included in the gallery.